 New years are often viewed as opportunities for new beginnings.
 And while that may be true, it is also the case that a new year can present new problems – or in some instances, the continuation of old problems.

-When it comes to defined contribution (DC) plans like the 401(k), there are a number of challenges – and opportunities – to be aware of in 2019.
+When it comes to defined contribution (DC) plans like the 401(k), there are a number of challenges – and opportunities – for advisors, TPAs and recordkeepers to be aware of in 2020.
 Following are five of the most important ones.

 “The 401(k) plans sponsored by over 40 financial firms – including most of the largest companies in this sector – have been associated with lawsuits alleging self-dealing,” the report noted.